crickets-and-comb/bfb_delivery/README.md

 CHECKOUT_SHARED=<your_access_token>
 ```

-Finally, add your safety-API-key as a secret on GitHub.
+Finally, also add your safety-API-key as a secret on GitHub.
 This can be done under Security/Secrets and variables/actions in the settings of your forked Github repository.

 ```bash
 SAFETY_API_KEY=<your_key>